Developing an integrated floating wind and “green” hydrogen production facility.

 The design is currently at FEED (Front End Engineering Design) stage and consists of a large-scale floating wind turbine with an integrated water treatment unit and proton exchange membrane (PEM) electrolyser for localised hydrogen production.
 It incorporates its own standby power unit, supplied by hydrogen stored on the facility, and is therefore completely autonomous, requiring no electrical connection to shore.

 The concept is being developed and led by ERM with support from industry frontrunners, including Tractebel Engie and Principle Power.
 Principle Power’s WindFloat® platform will be equipped with a V80 10 MW wind turbine and a platform deck supporting the hydrogen production factory.
-This prototype, expected to be operational by 2025, will be installed in Scotland.
+This prototype, expected to be deployed in 2026, will be installed in the UK.
 The resulting hydrogen will then be exported to shore under pressure via a flexible riser.

 The Dolphyn concept allows the wind turbines to operate completely independent of the grid, removing the need for complex and costly electrical equipment.
 When deployed at industrial scale, this innovative technology, coupling floating wind with hydrogen production, offers the potential to deliver the immense volumes of hydrogen that will be required to decarbonize everything, from electricity to transportation to heavy industry.
 The technology has the potential to enable the truly circular offshore wind farm of the future, where new wind turbines and platforms are fabricated from zero-carbon steel produced using green hydrogen.